cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Pod security configuration

 The pod spec should satisfy [the restricted pod security policy provided by Kubernetes](https://raw.githubusercontent.com/kubernetes/website/master/content/en/examples/policy/restricted-psp.yaml)

 * Pod should drop all capabilities
 * Pod should have proper seccomd or apparmor annotation
 * Pod should have property readOnlyRootFilesystem=readOnlyRootFilesystem

 #### Using keys

-* If a pod requires TLS/SSL cert/keys for public consumption it must support utilizing cert-manager.
+If a pod requires TLS/SSL cert/keys for public consumption it must support utilizing cert-manager.

 #### Pod port names

-* Ports that are exposed by pod must have a name which should be the same as in corresponding service
+Ports that are exposed by pod must have a name which should be the same as in corresponding service

 #### Affinity

-* The specification allows to set affinity and anti-affinity rules
+The specification allows to set affinity and anti-affinity rules

 ### Service specification

 #### Service pod names

-* The component creates a service if it has to be accessed by other components.
+The component creates a service if it has to be accessed by other components.
 Service ports should have the name of format `<protocol>[-<suffix>]`, e.g. `grpc-api` or `tcp-database`.
 See more in Istio documentation

 #### Service labels

-* The service must have the same labels as a pod
+The service must have the same labels as a pod

 ### Other Kubernetes objects

 #### Pod Disrution Budget

-* If the process is expected to have no downtime it has PodDisruptionBudget
+If the process is expected to have no downtime it has PodDisruptionBudget

 #### Pod Security Policy

-* Minimal pod security policy is provided.
+Minimal pod security policy is provided.
 Ideally, it should be the same (or stricter) as [Kubernetes provided policy](https://raw.githubusercontent.com/kubernetes/website/master/content/en/examples/policy/restricted-psp.yaml)

 #### Networking policy

-* Sample networking policy is provided
+Sample networking policy is provided

 #### Istio RBAC

-* Sample Istio RBAC is provided
+Sample Istio RBAC is provided

 #### Access from outside

-* If the component has to be accessed externally, it writes a K8s Ingress resource or a set of Istio VirtualService + Gateway resourcesprovides ingress with free form annotations and the ability to provide a load balancer
+If the component has to be accessed externally, it writes a K8s Ingress resource or a set of Istio VirtualService + Gateway resourcesprovides ingress with free form annotations and the ability to provide a load balancer

 #### Using secrets

-* If the component needs some secrets, it has an option to use an existing Kubernetes object with the predefined format.
+If the component needs some secrets, it has an option to use an existing Kubernetes object with the predefined format.
 The Kubernetes object name can be provided by the platform engineer.
-* The secret for certificates uses known K8s format
+The secret for certificates uses known K8s format

 #### Service accounts

-* Each component creates and attached its own service account.
+Each component creates and attached its own service account.

 #### Deployment

-* Each stateless component is deployed as a deployment
+Each stateless component is deployed as a deployment

 #### Replicas count

-* The number of replicas is not specified in the template unless it can only be deployed as a single copy.
+The number of replicas is not specified in the template unless it can only be deployed as a single copy.

 ### Work with other components

 #### Optional parts

-* If the component has a soft dependency(can work without it) on another component, the depending part can be skipped. i.e. Eirini deploys with rootfs patcher, but rootfs patcher can be skipped in the deployment.
+If the component has a soft dependency(can work without it) on another component, the depending part can be skipped. i.e. Eirini deploys with rootfs patcher, but rootfs patcher can be skipped in the deployment.

 #### Using custom DNS addreses

-* The address for the dependent component can always be specified by the platform engineer and has a sane default
+The address for the dependent component can always be specified by the platform engineer and has a sane default

 ### Documentation

-* Each non-alpha property that platform engineer can specify is documented in README
+Each non-alpha property that platform engineer can specify is documented in README.

 ### Kubernetes versions support

-* Each component is expected to support all supported by CNCF versions of Kubernetes by using correct API specification.
+Each component is expected to support all supported by CNCF versions of Kubernetes by using correct API specification.